 Also, don’t expect good customer service just because the product is good.

-What makes WalkMe better than Walnut?
+What sets WalkMe apart from Walnut?

 - The WalkMe team is experienced and more capable than Walnut.